a-inacio/edt-go/docs/a-golang-primer.md

 ## Coroutines

 Coroutines (aka goroutines) are lightweight threads of execution, managed by the Go runtime instead of the OS.
 Therefore, concurrent programming is natively supported.
-Communication can be achieved with `channels`.
+Communication is commonly achieved with `channels`.

 Take the following naive example:
 ```go